cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

         def act(self, state, reward):
             pass

-That's it.
+        @abstractmethod
+        def eval(self, state, reward):
+            pass

+The ``act`` function is called when training the agent.
+The ``eval`` function is called when evaluating the agent, e.g., after a training run has completed.
-When and how it trains is nobody's business except the ``Agent`` itself.
+When and how the ``Agent`` trains inside of this function is nobody's business except the ``Agent`` itself.
-When the ``Agent`` is allowed to act is determined by the control loop.
+When the ``Agent`` is allowed to act is determined by some outer control loop, and is not of concern to the ``Agent``.
-What might an implementation of this look like?
+What might an implementation of ``act`` look like?
 Here's the act function from our DQN implementation:

 .. code-block:: python